lukso-network/docs/docs/guides/hardhat-walkthrough/deploy-custom-lsp7.md

 We will create a script to deploy the smart contract to the LUKSO Testnet network.
 You can either use a regular EOA (Externally Owned Account) or a Universal Profile.
 Let's see those 2 possibilities below.

-#### Deploy using an Universal Profile (Recommended)
+#### Deploy using a Universal Profile (Recommended)

 In this chapter, we are going to deploy our contract using our Universal Profile.
-First thing is to [Install the UP browser extension](https://docs.lukso.tech/guides/browser-extension/install-browser-extension).
-Once installed, we will retrieved the needed information:
+First thing is to [Install the UP browser extension](../../guides/browser-extension/install-browser-extension.md).
+Once installed, we will retrieve the information we need:

 - Click on the extension
 - Click on the cogwheel ⚙️ at the top right corner, then select "reveal private keys"